freechipsproject/rfcs/README.md

   - [Help this is all too informal!]
   - [License]

+## Quick Summary
+[Quick Summary]: #quick-summary

+  - Fork this repo
+  - Copy `0000-template.md` to `text/0000-my-feature.md` (don't assign a number yet)
+  - Fill out the template with your proposed change
+  - Make a Pull Request on this repo
+  - Your PR will be reviewed by the relevant sub-project team
+  - Your proposal may be "accepted", "rejected", or "postponed"
+  - Please see [What the process is] for more information

 ## When you need to follow this process
 [When you need to follow this process]: #when-you-need-to-follow-this-process